DevOps-Represent/mcp-server-workshop/workshop-intro.md

 # 🐾 Animal Rescue MCP Server Workshop Overview

-If you need to, make sure you start off taking a look at our workshop slides, they include:
+Make sure you start off taking a look at our workshop slides, they include:
 - why
 - what
 - security and privacy concepts